MiirHo3eIN/nao_robots_sdk/README.md

 Now you should be able to run your first python script with the Nao Robot.
 For that, you can navigate to examples and run the hello_world.py

+## Documentation

+It is always helpful to read the documentation to learn how the firmware and the classes work.
+The latest documents regarding our sdk could be found [here](http://doc.aldebaran.com/2-8/index_dev_guide.html) in Nao-SDK official webpage.